 The intercollegiate athletic program is an integral part of the college's educational objectives.
 The program is part of a network of services provided to enhance the student life environment.
-As a member of the Maryland JUCO and Region XX Conferences, the college provides programs of a highly diverse nature to appeal to a vast majority of the Howard Community College student body.
+As a member of the NJCAA, the Maryland JUCO, and Region XX Conferences, the college provides programs of a highly diverse nature to appeal to a vast majority of the Howard Community College student body.

-At present, our sports program offers men's and women's soccer, men's and women's basketball, cross country, indoor and outdoor track, women's volleyball and co-ed tennis.
-Participation in several of these sports requires full-time academic enrollment, where others have a minimal requirement of part-time enrollment.
-For further information, contact a coach or staff member in the PE facility.
+At present, our sports program offers men's and women's soccer, men's and women's basketball, men's and women's lacrosse, cross country, indoor and outdoor track, and women's volleyball.
+Participation in several of these sports requires full-time academic enrollment, and in some cases a minimal requirement of part-time enrollment.
+For further information, contact a coach or staff member in the Athletic & Fitness Center.